We are All Trudi Warner! Promoting the Rights of Jurors in the Twenty First Century | BARRISTER MAGAZINE

 By Richard Vogler, Professor of Comparative Criminal Law and Criminal Justice, University of Sussex

 George Orwell noticed the tendency of repressive law to degenerate into farce, when truth becomes a lie and common sense is heresy.[1]
 This is worth remembering today, when the Solicitor General, Michael Tomlinson KC, has concluded that it is a prosecutable offence for a climate campaigner, Trudi Warner to hold up a sign outside a criminal court, simply proclaiming one of the fundamental principles of the common law; the right of a jury to decide a case according to its conscience.[2]
 Presumably Mr Tomlinson will be taking the same action against those responsible for maintaining the fabric of the Old Bailey, where a historic plaque is proudly displayed, celebrating the “courage and endurance” of the jury which first established this right by acquitting William Penn in Bushel’s case in 1670.
-The plaque of course uses exactly the same wording as Trudi Warner put on her sign.
+The plaque of course uses almost exactly the same wording as Trudi Warner put on her sign.

 I wonder, moreover if displaying other fundamental principles of the common law in the vicinity of a trial court would be considered by Mr. Tomlinson as a criminal offence?
 Would it be an attempt to pervert the course of justice, for example, to express support on a similar sign for the presumption of innocence or the right to a fair trial?
 And does this mean that such principles no longer apply? or that we are simply not allowed to mention them anywhere near a real trial?